img 3194

 Paul S

-An additional note about my happiness with the repair: I was ecstatic, because these are complex technical puzzles that others hadn’t/couldn’t solve.
+An additional note about my happiness with the repair: I was ecstatic, because these are complex technical puzzles that others couldn’t solve.
 I was also incredibly relieved to finally fix this thing.
 This was, in some ways, what we call a ‘hospital handpass‘ in Australia, due to the complexity of the design and layout, serviceability issues and because the poor quality of the previous repair work had created an unknown number of new faults.

-In other words, this was a risky job to take on.
-This type of work is stressful, and the stakes are high, so there is an inevitable sense of elation when you fix equipment like this.
-One should never gloat, and I hope it’s evident that I’m not doing that here.
-I do think it really is important, though, to delineate the differences between repairers and how we all work, and what that means for jobs like this one.
+One should never gloat, and I hope it’s clear that I’m not doing that.
+I actually often keep wins like this to myself, for various reasons.
+I do think it is vitally important, though, to delineate the differences between repairers, how we work, and what this means for jobs like this one and their owners.

 Technics SE-A100